qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/pointclouddatamanagement.rst

      - [point cloud]

        Default: ``[Save to temporary file]``
-     - Specify the point cloud file to export the classified ground points to.
+     - Specify the point cloud file to export the classified ground points to. :ref:`One of <output_parameter_widget>`:

        .. include:: ../algs_include.rst
           :start-after: **file_output_types**